 The first example is filled with nonsensical character groupings.
 Although the probability of this particular arrangement for two million letters is vanishingly small, this improbability holds no statistical meaning.
 Any random string of two million characters would produce the same type of result.

 To claim that this particular arrangement is significant would require starting with the result.
 That is, after encountering this arrangement someone then argues backwards for this arrangement to be statistically meaningful.
+This is not permitted.

-Similarly, whether the universe and the earth are rare is not based upon what happens to exist and any set of characteristics will do.
-Rather, a prior set of necessary conditions set on a razor’s edge are required for intelligent life.
+Similarly, whether the universe and the earth are rare is not based upon what happens to exist and thus any set of characteristics will do.
+Rather, an a prior set of necessary conditions set on a razor’s edge are required for intelligent life.

 Scharf admits, “if this is the one and only universe, with no universe before or after it, that raises the uncomfortable question of why it turned out this way: suitable for life”/1.
 Why is this question uncomfortable?

 When open-mindedness drives our inquiry, then just as we conclude the second letter arrangement is significant, so too when our universe and earth correspond to a pre-existing set of narrowly defined requirements for intelligent life, this can not be dismissed outright as simply a posteriori reasoning.
+Rather, for it to exist without a Creator is vanishingly small.

 1/ The Copernican Complex, pp. 31-32.